 Read the February 28, 2013 Completion Press Release (120 KB PDF)

 Recognizing that civil public discourse is a fundamental element of collaborative public policy, the Center is exploring the current status of civil discourse in the state, region and nation.
-The Center seeks to understand how the current state of public discourse compares to other periods in history, what effects this is having on the policy process, and whether there is anything the Center and other organizations can or should do about it.
-In August 2012, the Center devoted its second annual Chairman's Circle Luncheon to this topic.
-Renowned author Ronald Brownstein discussed Civil Discourse in an Age of Hyper-Partisanship.
-In October 2012, the Center co-sponsored two conferences.
-The first was entitled Civil Discourse to Resolve Governmental Crises, hosted by the UW Evans School of Public Affairs and the Evergreen Chapter of the American Society for Public Administration.
-The second was the 2012 annual conference for the National Coalition for Dialogue and Deliberation.
+The Center seeks to understand how the current state of public discourse compares to other periods in history, what effects this is having on the policy process, and what the Center and other organizations can do about it.
+In September, Amanda Murphy and Chris Page provided communications, conflict resolution and consensus-seeking training to incoming students participating in The Evergreen State College’s 2013 Civic Engagement Institute.